Tom-H2/FEND-my-app-countering-carbon/README.md

 - After that is complete, entered "npm start"
 - A new browser window opens program running at location [localhost:3000](http://localhost:3000)

+### Service Worker
+- ServiceWorker, included in the index.js file is used in production build only.
+To optimize Countering Carbon:
+  1. Run: `npm run build`
+  2. Deploy: `npm run deploy` to deploy to the address specified
+- `npm run serve`
+- Local host 5000

 ### Use of Countering Carbon

 - To find information about any of the venues marked on the map click the marker and that will open an infowindow.